Mixolyde/clueless-play/README.md

 Clueless Server Implementation using Play Framework in Scala.

-This application is thee server which allows one or more players to play a game of Clueless, which is like Clue, but with simplified movement.
-This code establishes the RESTful server for maintaing the state of games and handling move instructions.
+This application is the server which allows one or more players to play a game of Clue-less, which is like Clue, but with simplified board movement.
+This code establishes the RESTful server for maintaining the state of games and handling move instructions.
+Eventually will provide a web interface for viewing and playing the game.

 Instructions
 ------------